How does Render work?

 - Render acts as a file management system, sending and receiving files between users.
 This allows for a seamless workflow for your translation team.
 Syncing is required when using Render.
 Internet is not a necessity, although at least occasional connecting is recommended.
 In the absence of internet you will need a router and external hard drive for syncing.
 As a third alternative, thumb drives can also be used to sync projects manually.

 If you are interested in doing a translation project with a minority language group using Render, we would love to chat with you more.
-Before taking any further steps, please .
+Before taking any further steps, please contact us.

-If your project has been approved by your translation organization, please fill out to request to use Render for your project.
+If your project has been approved by your translation organization, please fill out this form to request to use Render for your project.